 Human Resource Planning (HRP): The process of forecasting the future human resource requirements of the business and optimising the existing human resource capacity to meet specific business requirements.

-Workday will support the following key capabilities:
+Workday would support the following key business capabilities:

 - Talent Management/Succession

 - Organisation Management (Joiners, Movers, Leavers)

 - Reporting (HR, Headcount, Trending Workforce data, etc.)

 Workday is a SaaS platform, with a strong focus on integrations (Workday API Documentation).
 Alongside SAP, it would become a primary source system of my proposed Identify Access Management (IAM) architecture.

 Veeva CRM is a vertical built on Salesforce.com, delivering specific capabilities for life sciences (the industry I selected as part of my previously defined business characteristics).

 Over the years, Veeva CRM has become the “de facto” standard for Customer Relationship Management across life sciences, delivering advanced mobility, multichannel capabilities and real-time insights for sales teams.
 Looking outside of life sciences, if a clear market leader does not exist, I would explore Salesforce.com Sales Cloud and/or Microsoft Dynamics (depending on the business requirements and wider investments).

 When combined with my proposed endpoint architecture, Veeva CRM would provide an easy to use, rich user experience that would aim to improve productivity for field teams that have limited “office/admin” time.

 Veeva Network provides a highly integrated Customer Master Data Management capability, enabling localised business applications and a global data model.
 When enabled alongside Veeva CRM, it would deliver a seamless end-to-end experience, with no third-party integrations to manage.